simondotm/nx-firebase/README.md

 See [CHANGELOG](https://github.com/simondotm/nx-firebase/blob/main/CHANGELOG.md) for release notes.

-This plugin was completely rewritten since V2.x to use esbuild for bundling cloud functions.
-For documentation of the legacy v1.x plugin version see [here](https://github.com/simondotm/nx-firebase/tree/release/v1.1.0).

 ## Overview

 Nx provides a great way to manage monorepo workflows and this plugin helps make it easy to integrate Firebase projects with Nx.